aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/worksheets/worksheet-views/show-and-hide-rows-columns-and-scroll-bars/_index.md

 ---

 {{% alert color="primary" %}}
-Aspose.Cells provides ways to control the visibility of Rows, Column and Scroll Bars of a worksheet.
+Aspose.Cells provides ways to control the visibility of rows, columns, and scroll bars of a worksheet.
 {{% /alert %}}

 ## **Show and Hide Rows and Columns**